Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/identity-for-edge-network/api-reference.md

 public static void getIdentities(final AdobeCallback<IdentityMap> callback);
 ```

-* _call_ is invoked after the identities are available.
+* _callback_ is invoked after the identities are available.
 The return format is an instance of [IdentityMap](api-reference.md#identitymap).
 The callback may be invoked on a different thread.

 **Example**